The Skeptics Society

 The Skeptics Society is a nonprofit, member-supported organization devoted to promoting scientific skepticism and resisting the spread of pseudoscience, superstition, and irrational beliefs.
 The Skeptics Society was co-founded by Michael Shermer and Pat Linse as a Los Angeles-area skeptical group to replace the defunct Southern California Skeptics.
-After the success of its magazine, Skeptic, introduced in early 1992, it became a national and then international organization.
-The stated mission of Skeptics Society and Skeptic magazine "is the investigation of science and pseudoscience controversies, and the promotion of critical thinking."
+After the success of its Skeptic magazine, introduced in early 1992, it became a national and then international organization.
+Their stated mission "is the investigation of science and pseudoscience controversies, and the promotion of critical thinking."

 History

 In late 1991, the Skeptics Society was co-founded by Michael Shermer and Pat Linse, in Los Angeles with the assistance of Kim Ziel Shermer.
 For the first five years, Shermer and Linse worked on the Skeptics Society out of Shermer's garage.
 The Skeptic Society formed after a scandal forced an earlier group known as the Southern California Skeptics to dissolve.

 In 1996, the Los Angeles Times reported that Shermer, Linse, and Ziel Shermer walked on a bed of hot coals in Altadena, California in a demonstration to show that their ability was natural rather supernatural in origin.
 By 2000, Shermer stated that the Society's magazine, Skeptic, had a circulation of 40,000.
 As of 2017, the Wall Street Journal reported that the Society itself had 50,000 members.

 Shermer stated as context for the founding of Skeptic Society:The modern skeptical movement is a fairly recent phenomenon dating back to Martin Gardner’s 1952 classic, Fads and Fallacies in the Name of Science.
 Gardner’s copious essays and books over the past four decades debunking all manner of bizarre claims, coupled to James “the Amazing” Randi’s countless psychic challenges and media appearances throughout the 1970s and 1980s (including 36 appearances on The Tonight Show), pushed the skeptical movement to the forefront of public consciousness.
-The philosopher Paul Kurtz helped create dozens of skeptics groups throughout the United States and abroad, and his Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP) inspired me to found the Skeptics Society and Skeptic magazine...Explaining the organization's name, the Society states:Some people believe that skepticism is the rejection of new ideas, or worse, they confuse 'skeptic' with “cynic” and think that skeptics are a bunch of grumpy curmudgeons unwilling to accept any claim that challenges the status quo.
+The philosopher Paul Kurtz helped create dozens of skeptics groups throughout the United States and abroad, and his Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP) inspired me to found the Skeptics Society and Skeptic magazine...Explaining the organization's name, the Society states:Some people believe that skepticism is the rejection of new ideas, or worse, they confuse 'skeptic' with 'cynic' and think that skeptics are a bunch of grumpy curmudgeons unwilling to accept any claim that challenges the status quo.
 This is wrong.
 Skepticism is a provisional approach to claims.
 It is the application of reason to any and all ideas—no sacred cows allowed.
 In other words, skepticism is a method, not a position.
 Ideally, skeptics do not go into an investigation closed to the possibility that a phenomenon might be real or that a claim might be true.
 When we say we are 'skeptical,' we mean that we must see compelling evidence before we believe.